 To help manage projects for our clients or with the booking process or with a mastermind group I am in I use the following tools.

-Research, Content Marketing & Amplification
+Content Research & Amplification

 The world of social media, marketing and technology is very fast moving and it's very difficult to keep up.
 Using tools to help to find and contain the latest articles is so useful.
 I also use tools to help with my blogging process, taking notes, doing research and to help with amplification of my blog posts.

-SEO & Web Analytics
+SEO & Analytics

 How often do you check your website's analytics?
 Google Analytics is an amazingly powerful tool.
-However there are other tools that can help you get the most out of understanding your analytics as well as with SEO.
+However, there are other tools that can help you get the most out of understanding your analytics as well as with SEO.
 These are the tools I use.

 Images and design have always been important, but with visual networks such as Pinterest and Instagram becoming ever more popular, good design is vital.